House Party 3: Sequels

-In 2001 House Party 4: Down to the Last Minute was released direct to video, however it serves as a standalone film as no characters, cast and crew members from the previous installments were in the film.
+In 2001 House Party 4: Down to the Last Minute was released direct to video, however it serves as a standalone sequel as no characters, cast and crew members from the previous installments were in the film.
 12 years later in 2013, a fifth installment in the series, titled House Party: Tonight's the Night, was released by Warner Premiere in 2013 and serves as a direct sequel to House Party 3, unrelated to the events of House Party 4 and features the return of Kid 'n Play, reprising their roles from the first three films.